pjkundert/cpppo_positioner/README.txt

   Recommendation: use Linux or Mac, or install Cygwin and use bash on Windows.
 Trust me; this is just the tip of the iceberg…

+◊ 1.4.8.2 Update on Windows Powershell Quoting

+  Powershell appears to have updated its escape handling.
+Using the `$position' environment variable approach still doesn't work, but the following now works (oddly):
+  ┌────
+  │ python3 -m cpppo_positioner -v '{ \"actuator\": 0, \"position\": 12345, \"speed\": 100 }'
+  └────

 2 SMC Gateway Simulator